NSO-developer/NSO-developer/README.md

   administrator to have it moved to GitLab and mirrored back to GitHub.
 Moving to GitLab enables CI functionality.

-GitLab and GitHub have virtually the same set of basic functions like issue tracking, pull/merge requests for code review.
-GitLab offers the possibility to use the integrated CI system, thus providing a standardized CI configuration format, yet setup a customized CI runner (the actual machine running CI jobs).
-This is the primary reason to why GitLab is the preferred location - having a specialized CI runner is allows for running NSO, netsims and virtual routers.
+GitLab and GitHub have virtually the same set of basic functions, like issue tracking or pull/merge requests for code review.
+NSO-Developer originally started on GitHub, which is why the majority of repositories currently have their home on GitHub.
+However, GitLab offers the possibility to use the integrated CI system, thus providing a standardized CI configuration format, yet setup a custom CI runner (the actual machine running CI jobs).
+A clear advantage that in turn makes it possible to run NSO, netsims as well as virtual routers in CI.
+The CI system of GitLab together with how it is leveraged in the [NSO in Docker project](https://gitlab.com/nso-developer/nso-docker/) is why GitLab is now the preferred location.
+We encourage anyone starting a new repository to create it on GitLab.
+We still keep it available on GitHub by mirroring the project, making it easy to consume for users.

-NSO-Developer originally started solely on GitHub.
-GitLab however has become the primary and encouraged place to use for development as the CI functionality offered by GitLab is well suited for testing NSO.
-Specifically, the CI functionality of GitLab together with the [NSO in Docker project](https://gitlab.com/nso-developer/nso-docker/) allows anyone to very easily achieve a development environment for NSO packages or entire NSO systems that are both easily tested locally and in CI.

 ## Licenses
 All material on the NSO-Developer space is under the [Apache 2.0